yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Using.rst

 '''Upgrade with ipkg'''

 Never ipkg upgrade a whole release.
-You can upgrade addon-packages, but you should always reflash if you switching between releases and release candidates.
+You can upgrade addon-packages, but you should always reflash if you are switching between releases and release candidates.

 '''ipkg-link'''[[BR]]